tektutor/openshift-tekton-feb-2022/Day1/README.md

 - When you switch using other user credentials, actually you will end up using other participant's credential.
 - It will be confusing for both of you, as the projects gets switched in your lab everytime other participant switches to his/her project and vice versa on other participants lab environment.
-- There is chance that either you or the other participant may delete each other projects.
+- There is a chance that either you or the other participant may delete each other projects.
 - It will overload our cluster leading to many of our deployments crashing.
 - This might even bring down our cluster altogether.
 - We will lose lot of time in fixing the cluster.